rohan2017/BMP388_DEV_I2C/README.md

 bmp388.setIntLatchConfig(LATCHED);		// Set the interrupt signal to latch until cleared
 ```

-Attaching the BMP388's INT pin is performed using the standard Arduino attachInterrupt() function:
+Attaching the Arduino microcontroller the BMP388's INT pin is performed using the standard Arduino attachInterrupt() function:

 ```
 attachInterrupt(digitalPinToInterrupt(2), interruptHandler, RISING);   // Set interrupt to call interruptHandler function on D2